bogdanrbucur/etl-pipeline/readme.md

 Run the `view_silver_data.ipynb` notebook in your local Jupyter environment.
 DuckDB will be installed via pip if not already present.

-[!Note]
+>[!NOTE]
-In S3 a folder is created with a .parquet extension because Parquet files are typically stored as a collection of files within a directory structure.
+>In S3 a folder is created with a .parquet extension because Parquet files are typically stored as a collection of files within a directory structure.
 When Spark writes Parquet files to S3 (or S3-compatible storage like MinIO), it creates a directory for each dataset, and within that directory, it stores multiple Parquet files.
 This is done to optimize performance and allow for parallel processing of the data.
 When the data is read back, database systems treat the entire directory as a single Parquet dataset.

 #### Environment Variables